 Having a flexible work schedule is good, but sometimes it is not so good for our finance.
 This is the risk that many us, the Uber drivers, have to deal with every day.

-As an Uber Driver, we do enjoy the flexibility of making money on our own schedule, but how much money can we make?
+As an Uber Driver, you enjoy the flexibility of making money on our own schedule, but how much money can you make?
 Is it worth the time and effort?
 And what are the risks and requirements to become an Uber driver?

 Uber has introduced a new opportunity for people to make money by launching their own on-demand transportation business, become a rideshare driver.